• Active learning is at the heart of everything we do.

 Grade 4

-As leaders of the Lower Campus, the fourth grade curriculum is entirely built on securing the elementary school skills needed to transition to the Upper Campus in 5th grade.
+As leaders of the Lower School, the fourth grade focuses on the developmental needs of nine and ten year olds and places an emphasis on using leadership as a means to secure the elementary school skills needed to transition to the Upper School in 5th grade.
 With increased independence, routines that were guided in third grade such as the daily planner become even greater expectations in fourth.
 The children increasingly work in groups across the two homerooms that allow for developmentally appropriate challenges and support in ability-based groups.
+A cornerstone of the year is the Moving Up Ceremony.
+Fourth graders are recognized for their hard work and contributions in front of their families, peers, and the younger students who aspire to be leaders like them one day.
+Fostering positive and inclusive friendships as the children become more naturally self-aware as they move towards adolescence is at the core of the third grade experience.

 • Language Arts